Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Good Luck With Your New Puppies

-Despite what you might instinctively assume, studding a dog is not exactly an easy thing to do, and there are myriad opportunities to mess up.
-However, if you do a little research and learn your stuff ahead of time, there’s no reason that you can’t have a successful breeding on your first attempt.
+Despite what you might instinctively assume, breeding a dog is not exactly easy, and there are many opportunities to mess up.
+However, if you do a little research and consult experienced breeders, there’s no reason that you can’t have a successful breeding on your first attempt.

 Who knows?
 Once you and your dog get the hang of it, you may end up with the most in-demand stud in town on your hands.
 Not bad for an animal who spends most of his free time barking at the dog in the mirror.